Last Updated: June 3, 2025 by TRUiC Team

 We recommend checking out the Alaska Division of Corporations, Business, and Professional Licensing website for a more complete list of naming rules in this state.

-To check whether your desired name has already been taken by another business entity in Alaska, you can perform a name search on the Alaska Department of Commerce, Community, and Economic Development website.
+To check whether your desired name has already been taken by another business in Alaska, you can perform a business entity search on the Alaska Department of Commerce, Community, and Economic Development’s corporations database.

 If you’re not going to start your LLC right away, it might be a good idea to consider reserving your name.
-You can protect a name for 120 days by filing a Business Name Reservation ($25 processing fee), or obtain exclusive rights to a name for up to five years by filing a Business Name Registration.
+You can protect a name for 120 days by filing a Business Name Reservation or obtain exclusive rights to a name for up to five years by filing a Business Name Registration.
+Both incur a filing fee of $25.

 For more information, you can have a look at our Alaska LLC Name Search guide.